Gardening through the year

 The grass will be growing strongly as the weather warms up.

-- Cut the grass once a week, as most mowers struggle to cut grass if it gets too long.
+- Cut the lawn once a week, as most mowers struggle to cut grass if it gets too long.

-- A quick trick to get it looking smart if you don't have time to mow is to cut the lawn edges.
-Read our reviews of our Best Buy grass trimmers.
+- A quick trick to get it looking smart if you don't have time to mow is to cut the lawn edges - using one of our Best Buy grass trimmers.

 Tender summer-bedding plants, such as petunias and marigolds, should be safe to plant outside in many parts of the country from mid-May onwards, once the danger of frost has passed.